Mercerenies/a-turtles-troll/README.md

 Neither directly depends on the other, but they are designed with each other in mind.

+## Building

+To build this project, get a compatible version of the Spigot API JAR and place it in the `lib` directory.
+Then run `gradle build`.

 ## Acknowledgments

 A Turtle's Troll is written and maintained by Mercerenies.
 It is